The Fifth Musketeer: Production

-In what may have been an instance of stunt casting, Alan Hale Jr. played the same character, Porthos, that his lookalike father, Alan Hale Sr., did in The Man in the Iron Mask (1939).
+In what may have been an instance of stunt casting, Alan Hale Jr. played the same character, Porthos, that his lookalike father, Alan Hale Sr., did in the 1939 film The Man in the Iron Mask.
 Hale Jr. also played Porthos in Lady in the Iron Mask (1952) and Porthos Jr. in At Sword's Point (1952).

 This film was rated PG on release.

 Release

 The film was not released for a number of years.
-It was felt this was due in part in the financial failure of another movie made by the Austrian production company, Sacha-Wien Films, A Little Night Music.
+It was felt this was due in part in the financial failure of another movie made by the Austrian production company, Sascha-Wien Films, A Little Night Music.
 It was also due to the fact that another adaptation, The Man in the Iron Mask, had recently aired on television.

-Eventually the film's title was changed to The Fifth Musketeer although the final movie had no affiliation with the hit Richard Lester films The Three Musketeers and The Four Musketeers other than their all being based on Dumas stories, the title was chosen to capitalize on the recent success of those films and inform audiences that it was the same characters involved in the plot.
+Eventually the film's title was changed to The Fifth Musketeer, although the final movie had no affiliation with the hit Richard Lester films The Three Musketeers and The Four Musketeers other than their all being based on Dumas stories: the title was chosen to capitalize on the recent success of those films and inform audiences that it was the same characters involved in the plot.

 Reception

 Critical

-Vincent Canby of The New York Times wrote, "Though 'The Fifth Musketeer' is loaded with intrigue, duels, large scale swordplay, heavy costumes and heavier décor, it is singularly without style or even excitement.
+Vincent Canby of The New York Times wrote, "Though The Fifth Musketeer is loaded with intrigue, duels, large scale swordplay, heavy costumes and heavier décor, it is singularly without style or even excitement.
 In the center of it, Mr. Bridges the younger seems bewildered in the manner of someone unsure of his real identity."

-Dale Pollock of Variety stated that the film "adds nothing new to the genre, deriving its inspiration totally from the 1939 United Artists release written by George Bruce, who is credited here along with Dumas", adding that director Ken Annakin "stifles 'The 5th Musketeer' with ornate production values, deadly earnest swordplay and dialog as moth-eaten as the peasant costumes.
+Dale Pollock of Variety stated that the film "adds nothing new to the genre, deriving its inspiration totally from the 1939 United Artists release written by George Bruce, who is credited here along with Dumas", adding that director Ken Annakin "stifles The 5th Musketeer with ornate production values, deadly earnest swordplay and dialog as moth-eaten as the peasant costumes.
 The result?
 Yawnsville."

 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and called it "one of those big, one-star-from-every-country productions.
 Such films invariably are badly directed...
 Director Ken Annakin is obliged to give every one of his stars a decent amount of screen time, and the result is a film that moves in fits and starts."

 Kevin Thomas of the Los Angeles Times wrote, "There are some nice moments along the way from a largely nostalgic cast and some reasonably sumptuous settings, with the Schoenbrunn Palace standing in for Versailles.
-However, since Ken Annakin's direction and David Ambrose's script are uninspired, 'The Fifth Musketeer' tends to be plodding."
+However, since Ken Annakin's direction and David Ambrose's script are uninspired, The Fifth Musketeer tends to be plodding."

 Rick Groen of The Globe and Mail asked, "How does a movie this bad ever get made? ... actors recite their lines in a dull monotone and the direction is absolutely wooden; the reaction shots are so studied that one can almost hear the director counting out.
 Indeed, everyone's timing is way off, as if the whole picture were made in some Quaalude-induced stupor."